NotePlan/plugins/jgclark.Filer/README.md

 If you want to stop date backlinks being added change the line at the top of the plugin'\ `fileItems.js` file to: `const pref_addDateBacklink = false;`

 ## History
+### v0.4.3 29.7.2021
+- will prepend at a smarter point (i.e. after any frontmatter or metadata lines)

 ### v0.4.2 27.7.2021
 - minor improvement to folder list display